arwalkerlab/arwalkerlab.github.io/content/Classes.md

 -------------------------------------------------------------------------------
 # Classes

-Fall: Structure and Function of Biomolecules (5600/7600)
+Fall: N/A

 Winter: Computational Chemistry (6440/7440)

+Previously taught:

+Structure and Function of Biomolecules (5600/7600)